Massachusetts General Hospital, Bulfinch Building: Description and history

 The Bulfinch Building is a rectangular structure, two stories in height, with a massive Ionic portico at the center of its longer facade.
 The building is built out of white granite from Chelmsford, Massachusetts, and stands on a basement of rusticated granite.
 It has a hipped roof, and the central portion has a square attic story with chimneys at the corners and a saucer-shaped dome in the center.
 The interior has undergone extensive and repeated renovations, as the hospital's needs for the space have changed.

 As designed by Charles Bulfinch in 1817 and built over the next five years by Alexander Parris, the building had smaller wings (roughly half the present size), and had a capacity of 73 beds.
 The stonework for its construction was largely done by the inmates at the Charlestown Prison.
 The building's capacity was nearly doubled in 1844-46 by the addition of five bays to each of the wings, and the original entrance hall designed by Bulfinch was extensively altered.

 Bulfinch's design, with an operating amphitheater under the dome, was probably based on that in the Pennsylvania Hospital building, which he probably saw on a visit in 1816.
 That amphitheater, now known as the Ether Dome, is where the first public demonstration of the use of ether as an anesthetic took place on October 16, 1846.
 The amphitheater was designated a National Historic Landmark in 1965 in recognition of this event.
 The entire building was listed on the National Register of Historic Places, and designated a National Historic Landmark, in 1970, as an excellent example of Classical Revival architecture, and as one of the oldest public hospital buildings in the nation.

-The building is now surrounded by the much larger modern facilities of the hospital.
+Over the years, the building has become surrounded by the much larger modern facilities of the hospital.